Vretu-Dev/SnivysUltimatePackage/README.md

 Player Tauntrum | Causes all players to have SCP-173's tantrum spawn on them Router Kicking Simulator | Gives players fake lag and teleports them back a distance after a bit of time Super Speed | Makes all the players super speed
+Drop Items | Drops all the items from a player's inventory

 # Micro Damage Reduction
 Allows for a configurable damage reduction to what ever class is specificed in the Config.